+LCTC's office hours are 7:30 a.m.-3:30 p.m.
 When you arrive at the Lake Career & Technical Center, you should go directly to your class.
 You are expected to stay in your class/lab area unless you have written permission from your instructor to leave.

 You are expected to stay in your program area until your class ends.
-If for any reason you need to leave, you must obtain permission from your instructor along with parent/guardian and check out through the Lake Career & Technical Center office prior to leaving.
+If for any reason you need to leave, you must obtain permission from your instructor along with parent/guardian and check out through the LCTC main office prior to leaving.
 It is very important that the school know where students are during the time assigned to the Lake Career & Technical Center.